coreycampos/te-material-finalcapstone/dotnet/README.md

 There's a single controller in the `Controllers` folder: `LoginController.cs`.
 This controller responds to the `/login` and `/login/register` endpoints and works with the Vue starter as is.

+If you need to modify the user registration form, start here.

-Additional endpoings are provided the test anonymous access `/login/ready`, authorized `/login/confirm`, and authorized for an admin user `/login/confirmadmin`.
+Additional endpoints are provided to test anonymous access `/login/ready`, authorized access for any user `/login/confirm`, and authorized for an admin user `/login/confirmadmin`.

 A link to a set of Postman tests to confirm the functionality of the LoginController is provided in a Postman folder.

-If you need to modify the user registration form, start here.

 The controller uses the `UserSqlDAO` to read and write data from the `users` table.